-“Marketing is important, because it offers many avenues to capture attention of potential new patients, in addition to keeping constant contact with current patients,” Eiynck said.
+“Marketing is important, because it offers many avenues to capture attention of potential new patients, in addition to keeping constant contact with current patients,” Boquist said.

 Boquist is high on what social media advertising can provide business owners on a budget.

 “Social media is huge, and in some ways the best bang for your buck for marketing campaigns,” she said.
 “It’s important to monitor your customer reviews as well.
 One negative review on social media can have serious ramifications.